AdeolaMusa/Bike-Purchase-Project/README.md

 - Diversifying the product selection to include bikes that appeal more to female customers is a great strategy for wider market
 - monitor sales performance and customer feedback in Europe and the Pacific to identify areas for improvement and fine-tune strategies accordingly

- ## conclusion

-or making accurate data-driven decisions, datasets from previous years should be analyzed and results compared with current data to identify trends, patterns, and changes over time.

 ## Conclusion

 For making accurate data-driven decisions, datasets from previous years should be analyzed and results compared with current data to identify trends, patterns, and changes over time.